Romtam/allie/README.md

 allie
 =========

-allie is an IRC bot written in Python.
+allie is an IRC bot written in Python from scratch.
 Has a variety of commands from as simple as "say" to as complex as "weather".
+Can manage multiple channels at one time.

 Requires Python 2.7!
 Will not work with 3.X!